Headlines!

 Headlines! is the debut extended play (EP) by British-Irish girl group The Saturdays.
-It was released in Ireland on the 13th of August, 2010 and in the United Kingdom on the 16th of August by Fascination Records.
+It was released in Ireland on 13 August 2010 and in the United Kingdom on 16 August by Fascination Records.
 The EP includes the previously released singles "Forever Is Over" and "Ego" as well as a remix of album track "One Shot" from their previous album Wordshaker (2009) and five new songs.
 The album was preceded by the release of the lead single "Missing You" on 5 August 2010.
 It became the group's seventh top-ten hit when it peaked at number three in the UK and number six in Ireland.

 Upon its release, the EP received mixed reception from critics, who were undecided about the new direction for the group but agreed on the need for more consistency.
 Commercially, Headlines! debuted in the UK at number three and number ten in Ireland, becoming their highest-charting album to date and following the success of "Missing You".
 The second single, "Higher", was released on 28 October 2010 after it was remixed featuring American rapper Flo Rida.
-The EP was re-issued on the 8th of November, 2010, to include the tracks "Deeper", "Lose Control" and "Here Standing", which all tracks previously appeared on Wordshaker.
+The EP was re-issued on 8 November 2010 to include the tracks "Deeper", "Lose Control" and "Here Standing", which all previously appeared on Wordshaker.